mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 scheduling: a lower priority pod can be evicted to allow scheduling of a higher priority pod.
 Pod priority is relevant for all pods created by the service.
 For MLRun, it applies to the jobs created by MLRun.
 For Nuclio it applies to the pods of the Nuclio-created functions.

-Eviction uses these values in conjunction with pod priority to determine what to evict [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption).

 Pod priority is specified through Priority classes, which map to a priority value.
 The priority values are: High, Medium, Low.
 The default is Medium.
 Pod priority is supported for:
 - MLRun jobs: the default priority class for the jobs that MLRun creates.
 - Nuclio functions: the default priority class for the user-created functions.